County Flag Commission

 Background:

-The commission will select up to 5 designs based on how they reflect the identity of Jasper County and will host an online public survey for the public to vote on their favorites or to keep the current flag.
-Voting will begin on November 25, 2024, and last until January 6, 2025.
+Following the November 15, 2024 deadline, the commission selected 5 designs based on how they reflect the identity of Jasper County and is currently hosting an online public survey for the public to vote on their favorites or to keep the current flag.
+(Flag Submitted Below)

-After public feedback, the commission will report its findings to the Jasper County Board, whose members will vote on whether to adopt a new flag or retain the current flag design.
+The commission will report its findings and recommendation to the Jasper County Board, whose members will vote on whether to adopt a new flag or retain the current flag design.

 What a Good Flag Can Do: